joycekoshy34/db_ai/README.md

 You describe the DOMAIN.
 The script handles everything else:

-1. Sends your domain description to Groq LLM and gets back `CREATE TABLE` statements
+1. Sends your domain description to Groq LLM API and gets back `CREATE TABLE` statements
 2. Executes the schema against a local MySQL instance
 3. Asks Groq again and gets realistic `INSERT` data with proper FK references
 4. Loads the data, catches any failures row-by-row